Ishita95-harvad/FurnishEazy--ML-workflow-through-Orange-using-a-Case-Study-Part-1-/README.md

 - Exploratory Data Analysis (EDA): Visualize key insights.
 - Model Building: Apply different ML algorithms.
 - Performance Evaluation: Compare models and refine the approach.

-Next Steps
+### Next Steps
 This is Part-1 of the case study.

 Future sections will dive deeper into model tuning, advanced feature engineering, and real-world deployment strategies.

-### License

-This project is licensed under the Analytical Vidhya License.